alexbourgeois/OBNI3D/README.md

 2. Add the material to an object in your scene.
 3. Create a new gameobject in your scene and add the NoiseVolume.cs script to it.
 4. Play!

+## Note

+The first deformer has to use an "Addition" as blend operator.
+The other volumes will use this first value as a blend coefficient.

 ## Demo